wireapp/wire-server/src/how-to/install/logging.rst

 entire cluster, Rather than for the namespace it's contained in, as I expected.

-For kibana and fluent-bit, we created a shell of overides, with a dependency on the actual chart, so that when we helm dep update, helm grabs the chart from upstream, instead of bringing the source of the chart into our repository.
+For kibana and fluent-bit, we created a shell of overrides, with a dependency on the actual chart, so that when we helm dep update, helm grabs the chart from upstream, instead of bringing the source of the chart into our repository.
 There were only three files to modify, which